-Making the situation worse is the demand for oxygen and other gases needed in the treatment of respiratory illness.
+During flu season—which typically begins in October, peaks in February and can linger until April or even May—demand for oxygen and other gases needed in the treatment of respiratory illness are at an all-time high.
 If not adequately equipped, facilities are put at risk of being unable to treat patients.
 The surge of visits can have adverse effects on patient care, care quality and length of stay.

 “Respiratory viruses in cold season cause a huge spike in the need for gases.
 It’s an unpredictable event that happens all at once,” says Troy Fowler, Director of Medical Gas Services at Airgas.
 “When it hits, there’s no seeing it coming.”